-Strategic management: It is an essential tool used to relate the firm to its environment to ensure its continued success and secure it from threats.
-Thus, entrepreneurs, as business managers, should possess the ability to comprehend the strategic position of the organization and where shortfalls lie, formulate possible courses of action, and implement them accordingly (Chinowsky, 2000).
-As advised by Porter (1985), a few strategic management practices that entrepreneurs should adopt in their business activities include the practice of being less expensive than competitors (i.e., cost leadership strategy), the practice of making a strategic selection of potential clients (i.e., focus strategy), and the practice of utilizing external advice (i.e., accountant, lawyer, and business consultant).
+Strategic management was an essential tool used to relate the organisation to its environment to ensure its continued success and secure it from threats.
+Thus, entrepreneurs, as business managers, should possess the ability to comprehend the strategic position of the organisation and where shortfalls lie, formulate possible courses of action and implement them accordingly (Chinowsky, 2000).
+As advised by Porter (1985), a few strategic management practices that entrepreneurs should adopt in their business activities include the practice of being less expensive than competitors (i.e., cost leadership strategy), the practice of making a strategic selection of potential clients (i.e., focus strategy) and the practice of utilising external advice (i.e., accountant, lawyer and business consultant).

-E. Variables Emanating from Organizational Resources
+Variables Emanating from Organisational Resources

-This section considered the influence of organizational resources on the sustainable competency of SMCs.
-As indicated in Table 8 below, the mean score analysis result shows inability to access financial resources (i.e., strict credit terms, high-interest rate, strict requirements for obtaining bonds/guarantees/sureties), inappropriate financial policies adopted within the country, and inability to access plants and equipment the top impacting variables.
-The significant variable obtained from the one-sample T-test indicates that all variables stated under this category significantly affect the sustainability of SMCs.
-Thus, the null hypothesis is rejected as the p-value is less than the chosen significance level.
+This section considers the influence of organisational resources on the sustainable competency of SMCs.
+As indicated in Table 8, the mean score analysis result demonstrated the inability to access financial resources (i.e., strict credit terms, high-interest rate, strict requirements for obtaining bonds/guarantees/sureties), inappropriate financial policies adopted within the company and inability to access plants and equipment the top impacting variables.
+The significant variable obtained from the one-sample t-test indicates that all variables stated under this category significantly affected the sustainability of SMCs.
+Thus, the null hypothesis was rejected as the p-value was less than the chosen significance level.

-Variables emanating from organizational resources (Combine t Factor Analysis Mean Rank S.D.
-T-test C1 C2 Inappropriate financial policies adopted within the country 3.45 2 .738 .000 .883 Inability to access plants and equipment 3.44 3 .713 .000 .869 Inability to access financial resources (i.e., strict credit terms, high-interest rate, strict requirements for obtaining bonds/guarantees/sureties, etc.) 3.46 1 .839 .000 .853 High cost of materials, labour force, innovation and technology 3.43 4 .796 .000 .781 High staff turnover 3.19 8 .817 .002 .762 Quality and competencies of human capital 3.34 5 .790 .000 880 Inability to access information resources 3.25 7 .782 .000 .855 Ineffective and inconsistent resource management practice 3.32 6 .724 .000 .849 Facto or score 3.39 3.30 In itial Eige envalue 3.70 2.09 ariance 46.23 26.10 Cumulat ive Vari ance % 72.33
+Variables Emanating from Comb Factor Analysis Organisational Resources Mean Rank Standard Deviation T-test C1 C2 Inappropriate financial policies adopted within the company 3.45 2 0.738 - 0.883 Inability to access plants and equipment 3.44 3 0.713 - 0.869 Inability to access financial resources (i.e., strict credit terms, high interest rates and strict requirements for obtaining bonds/guarantees/sureties 3.46 1 0.839 - 0.853 High cost of materials, labour force, innovation and technology 3.43 4 0.796 - 0.781 High staff turnover 3.19 8 0.817 0.002 0.762

 Table 8.
-Survey result of Organizational Resources
+Survey result of organisational resources